code-stroke/codestroke-backend/README.md

 For local testing purposes, navigate to `http://127.0.0.1:5000/create_db` to initialise the database (*local only*).

+### Using the Hosted API

+The backend API is currently hosted on PythonAnywhere and can be accessed at [http://codestroke.pythonanywhere.com/](http://codestroke.pythonanywhere.com/).

 ## API Details

 Just a note - ensure that the requests are sent to the routes *with* the